 Nurse leaders graduate from ICN-Burdett Global Leadership Institute

 ICN has been a pioneer in leadership, management and negotiation skill development for nurses for more than 20 years through the highly successful Leadership for Change™ and Leadership in Negotiation programmes.
 The GNLI represents the third component of ICN's leadership development strategy.
+In May, ICN launched the GNLI Colloquium to give all Institute alumni the opportunity to easily network and exchange information, and to allow ICN to capture outcomes and best practice exemplars in global health.

 The Burdett Trust for Nursing is an independent charitable Trust set up in 2002 in recognition of the foundation, philosophy and structure of the Royal National Pension Fund for Nurses (RNPFN) and named after its founder Sir Henry Burdett, KCB.
 The Trust makes charitable grants to support initiatives that are nurse-led and that empower nurses to make significant improvements to patient care.